Devollox/void-presence/README.md

 - Export your current setup to a JSON config
 - Import by dropping the file onto the app or using the file picker
 - Perfect for backup or sharing setups across machines or accounts
+- Upload your profiles to the cloud and restore them on any machine with your Void Presence ID.

 ---